dextr001/deep-CNN-keras/README.md

 Using the Code
 -----

 This code must be run in a Python 2 environment with all of the required modules listed above installed.
-The <code>run.py</code> script is what allows you to train or test a module.
+The <code>run.py</code> script is what allows you to train or test a model.

 Run on CPU: <code>python run.py \<config-file\> [options]</code>